How to get a good deal on a car when you’re ready to buy

 This can help you either:

-Automakers often require you to finance your vehicle through their finance company to qualify for financing offers.
+Keep in mind: Automakers typically require you to finance your vehicle through their finance company to qualify for financing offers.
 And you’ll usually need to have a higher credit score to be eligible.

 You can also find deals on leasing certain vehicles.
-These also typically take the form of either a cash-back or financing offer.
+Leases can come with rebates or low financing.

 Should you lease or finance your next car? >